sourcegraph/sourcegraph-public-snapshot/doc/admin/postgres.md

 Sourcegraph uses several PostgreSQL databases to support various functionality.
 These databases are:

-- pgsql or primary: responsible for user data and account information
+- `pgsql` or `primary`: responsible for user data and account information
-- codeintel-db: provides support for lsif data and part of the code-intelligence
+- `codeintel-db`: provides support for lsif data and part of the code-intelligence

 ## Version requirements